Architecture Firm Website Design - Ignore These 5 Factors At Your Own Peril!

 Modern website design must be optimized to load quickly.
 While you might want large, high-quality images to show off your portfolio of projects, big images take time to load, and that means lost visitors.

 Rather than uploading 10 MB files all throughout your site, first take time to resize and fit images to the widest possible dimension of your text body.
 Resizing your photos is the easiest way to ensure higher website speed.
-We recommend having image file sizes at 200 KB or less.
+We recommend keeping files to 1500 pixels or less on the longest edge.
+We also recommend having image file sizes at 200 KB or less.
 One of our favorite apps to use for reducing image size is Squash.
-Once you have Squash downloaded on your computer, all you have to do is drag and drop your images into the app and it will automatically compress them.
+Once downloaded, all you have to do is drag and drop your images into the app and it will automatically compress them.
 Super fast and easy!
-And, you will still be able to feature images large and full screen.

 Just like a building's design has to create a sense of harmony and consistency, your website design must follow suit.
 However, architects often struggle with the website design process, because they try to translate their three-dimensional architectural style into a two-dimensional world.
-This is often not the best approach.
+This rarely has the intended effect and usually results in confusing visitors.

 Your website's design should be a reflection of your brand, not a reimagining of your body of work.
 Let your work stand out on it's own, captured in high-quality professional photography.